Developing a class plan

 Dual credit courses

-A dual credit course is a college course you can take during high school to earn both high school and college credits.
+A dual credit course is a college course you take during high school to earn both high school and college credits.
 The classes are often taught at the high school during school hours.
-You may also be able to take classes at a college during the day, evening or on a weekend.
+You may also be able to take classes at a college during the evening or on a weekend.
 Check with your school to see what dual credit course options are available.

 - You need to be a sophomore, junior or senior attending a North Dakota high school.